VirtusLab/scala-cli/website/docs/overview.md

 on Windows.

 It automatically downloads and unpacks a JVM if none is installed on your system, so that all its commands work fine even if a JVM isn't already installed.
-The `scala` CLI uses [Bloop](https://scalacenter.github.io/bloop/) under-the-hood to compile Scala code.
+The `scala-cli` CLI uses [Bloop](https://scalacenter.github.io/bloop/) under-the-hood to compile Scala code.
 It takes care of fetching and starting Bloop if needed, so that you don't have to worry about it.